Rent safe and private dog parks hosted by locals

 • Gives you the opportunity to focus on what will most benefit your dog.
 This might be desensitization (gradually getting your dog used to their triggers from a safe distance), counterconditioning (building a positive association and healthier emotional response to their triggers), or likely a combination of both.

 A professional trainer can be a fantastic resource for this.
-Many of them have their own helper dogs they can bring along to training sessions — and they also tend to have a good gauge on surrounding park, trail, and business environments so you know what to expect going in.
-If your dog has a bite history, it’s especially important to work with a positive reinforcement expert to keep everyone safe.
+Many of them have their own helper dogs they can bring along to training sessions—and they also tend to have a good gauge on surrounding park, trail, and business environments so you know what to expect going in.

-Socialization will look different depending on what causes your dog’s reactivity
+Remedial socialization will look different depending on what causes your dog’s reactivity

-Like we mentioned above, not all dog reactivity is the same.
+As mentioned above, not all dog reactivity is the same.
 It’s important to pay attention to the function of the behavior when making socialization decisions.
 Are our dogs barking to create space from something?
 Are they actually wanting to get closer to the thing they’re reacting to?

-If your dog’s reactivity is fear based:
+Socialization if your dog’s reactivity is fear based:

-Advocate for your dog
+Advocate for your dog!

 If your dog is afraid of other dogs or people in their space, it’s important to show them you have their back.
-They don’t need to be wary of every other animal they see — you’ll protect their space!
+They don’t need to be wary of every other animal they see.
+You’ll protect their space!

 You can advocate for your dog in many ways:

-• Think critically before saying “yes” if someone asks to pet them — only allow interaction if your dog truly seems comfortable.
+• Think critically before saying “yes” if someone asks to pet them—only allow interaction if your dog truly seems comfortable.

 • Step between them and other approaching dogs.